MajorZiploc/django-react/README.md

 ## Things to improve
 ### In scope for an interview style site
-- Cleanup gitignores and place all into root
 - Add ui tests (cypress)

 ### For making a small decent site.
 Look at django-react-postgres-docker-heroku repo